renovatebot/renovate/docs/usage/config-presets.md

 To host your preset config on Gitea:

 - Create a new repository on Gitea.
-Normally you'd call it `renovate-config` but you can use any name you want
+Normally you would call it `renovate-config` but you can use any name you want
 - Add a `default.json` to this new repository containing the preset config.
 No other files are necessary
 - In other repositories, reference it in an extends array like `"gitea>owner/name"`, e.g. `"gitea>rarkins/renovate-config"`